keithjperez/Assignment01_Work/README.md

 # Assignment 1 - Building and Deploying Your First VR App

 ## APK
-Included in the ZIP File, or zipped in here
+Included in the ZIP File, or downloadable from my [itch.io!](https://keithperez.itch.io/comp590-assignment01)

 ## What is this game?
 In this game, you use your head to look and aim at targets, once you aim at a target, you can press the button on the Google Cardboard or touch the screen to shoot a ball from your face to hit targets.
 Be careful though, if you miss 5 balls, then you lose!
 Get to 300 score to win!
 I tried to make the scenery something nice, like you were super high up on a building surrounded by skyscrapers you can't see the bottom of.